Chattuarii: Name and language

 Modern scholars note that the Chattuarii name transparently means something like "Chatti dwellers".
 The second element in the name is common among Germanic peoples, especially in this region, such as Chasuarii “dwellers on the river Hase”, Ampsivarii "dwellers on the river Ems", and the Angrivarii.
 Scholars generally believe the name of the Chattuari can be interpreted as "inhabitants of the Chatti-lands", in parallel with the post-Roman names of the "Baiuvarii", which is typically interpreted as a name indicating that this people had once been inhabitants of the old homeland of the Boii, and the Boructuarii, who are believed to have been living where the Bructeri once lived.

 Wagner and Rübekeil note that the name has a Germanic ending, and is always spelled with "-tt-", not "-tth-", unlike the name of the Chatti.
 They therefore propose that these were Germanic speaking newcomers to the region, probably Suebi, and without the same Celtic heritage.
 Petrikovits sees this name as evidence that Chatti had also originally lived in a more northerly region, east of the Rhine delta.
 He noted how Dio Cassius described how the Chatti, like their offshoots the Batavi, Cananefates and Mattiaci, were assigned land by the Romans shortly before they first appear in the historical records.
+According to him this implies that they had moved from elsewhere.